 Are you ready to start your RN career, but need experience to reach your goal of working in an Emergency Department?
-Backus Hospital offers employment opportunities designed to bridge the gap between nursing school training and actual nursing practice in an acute-care setting.
+Windham Hospital offers RN employment, in conjunction with a Nurse Resident program, three times a year with start dates in February, July and October.
+Our program is designed for novice and graduate nurses to bridge the gap between nursing school training and actual nursing practice in an acute-care setting.

-The Backus Nurse Residency Partnership builds on the previous academic knowledge by providing in-depth learning through clinical immersion, simulation training and classroom-style activities while orienting to your position..
+The Windham Nurse Residency is a partnership which builds on previous academic knowledge by providing in-depth learning through clinical immersion, simulation training, and classroom-style activities while orienting to your RN position.

 Learn more at a Zoom Info Session!